elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_02.md

     - Understand how Nicholl’s Five Steps and the Training Life Cycle relate to FAIR
     - Describe how documentation pedagogically supports FAIR trainings
     - Describe methods for and means for documenting trainings in a FAIR way

+# 2 Planning and Designing a FAIR training

 ## 2.1 Presentation
 Here you can find the presentation for this session: